-The goal of the dependency checker is to flag problematic code combinations at the dynamic and static link level, specific to C and C++ programming languages.
+The goal of the linkage analysis tool (also called dependency checker tool) is to flag problematic code combinations at the dynamic and static link level, specific to C and C++ programming languages.
 The tool identifies a linkage conflict between the license of the binaries and the license of the libraries it links to, based on predefined license policies that the user of the tool has already defined.

-There are many tools that can be used together to fulfill the function of dependency checking, including the Source Code Identification Tools listed above, many static analysis tools, reporting tools from build and integration suites, and many home-grown code analysis tools.
+There are many tools that can be used together to fulfill the function of dependency checking.

 The main requirements for dependency mapping are the abilities to:

-- Identify linking among binaries and libraries - Identify licenses for binaries and libraries

-- Connect with license scanning tools or consume the output thereof - Configure to match company policy preferences to flag linkages that violate those policies (e.g., linking with GPL-licensed code)
+- Identify linking among binaries and libraries - Identify licenses for binaries and libraries - Connect with license scanning tools or consume the output thereof - Configure to match company policy preferences to flag linkages that violate those policies (e.g., linking with GPL-licensed code)

-In this author's experience, Dependency Mapping tools, much like BOM tools, are usually home-grown and/or built as mash-ups of existing tools and capabilities.
+In this our experience, linkage analysis tools, much like BOM tools, are usually homegrown and/or built as mash-ups of existing tools and capabilities.
 One off-the-shelf open source tool of this type is The Linux Foundation Dep-Checker (http://git.linuxfoundation.org/dep-checker.git/).